Managing HPC Software Complexity with Spack

 TimeSunday, June 16th9am - 1pm

 Spack is an open source tool for HPC package management that simplifies building, installing, customizing, and sharing HPC software stacks.
 In the past few years, its adoption has grown rapidly: by end-users, by HPC developers, and by the world’s largest HPC centers.
-Spack provides a powerful and flexible dependency model, a simple Python syntax for writing package build recipes, and a repository of over 3,000 community-maintained packages.
-This half-day tutorial provides an introduction to Spack’s capabilities: basic usage, installing and authoring packages, and a preview of more advanced features.
-Attendees will leave with foundational skills for using Spack to automate day-to-day tasks, along with the foundation they need to take on more advanced use cases.
+Spack provides a powerful and flexible dependency model, a simple Python syntax for writing package build recipes, and a repository of over 3,200 community-maintained packages.
+This half-day tutorial provides an introduction to Spack’s capabilities: basic usage, installing and authoring packages, and previews of more advanced features such as module generation and virtual environments.
+Attendees will leave with skills for using Spack to automate day-to-day tasks, along with the foundation they need to take on more advanced use cases.

 Content Level 50% Introductory, 25% Intermediate, 25% Advanced